ietf-wg-add/draft-ietf-add-svcb-dns/draft-ietf-add-svcb-dns.md

 ## dohpath {#dohpath}

 "dohpath" is a single-valued SvcParamKey whose value (both in presentation and wire format) is a relative URI Template {{!RFC6570}}, normally starting with "/".
-If the "alpn" SvcParamKey indicates support for HTTP, clients MAY construct a DNS over HTTPS URI Template by combining the prefix "https://", the service name, the port from the "port" key if present, and the "dohpath" value.
-(The DNS service's original port number MUST NOT be used.)
+If the "alpn" SvcParamKey indicates support for HTTP, clients MAY construct a DNS over HTTPS URI Template by combining the prefix "https://", the authentication name, the port from the "port" key if present, and the "dohpath" value.
+(The binding authority's port number MUST NOT be used.)

 Clients SHOULD NOT query for any "HTTPS" RRs when using the constructed URI Template.
 Instead, the SvcParams and address records associated with this SVCB record SHOULD be used for the HTTPS connection, with the same semantics as an HTTPS RR.
 However, for consistency, service operators SHOULD publish an equivalent HTTPS RR, especially if clients might learn this URI Template through a different channel.